Start an SPJ Chapter

 After you have submitted materials to the national headquarters office, you may function much like a recognized chapter of the Society, although your charter will not be official until approved by the board of directors.
 You may hold meetings, elect officers, conduct service projects, and fight Freedom of Information battles in the Societys name.

-Then, you should schedule an organizational meeting, and ask your regional director to attend.
+Then, schedule an organizational meeting, and ask your regional director to attend.

-Your acting president or your regional director should explain the purposes and aspirations of the chapter and conduct a general discussion leading toward development of a "statement of purposes" or "programs."
+Your acting president or regional director should explain the purposes and aspirations of the chapter and conduct a general discussion leading toward development of a statement of purposes or programs.

-You should conduct an election to formally constitute the organizing committee as a board of directors (if you so choose) and formally elect officers at this time.
+You should conduct an election to formally constitute the organizing committee as a temporary board of directors and formally elect officers at this time.
 It is a good idea to also recruit chapter committee chairmen at this time.

-President: Responsible for calling board meetings and arranging for chapter meetings and the general welfare of the chapter.
+President: Responsible for calling board meetings, arranging for chapter meetings and the general welfare of the chapter.

 Secretary or Secretary-Treasurer: Responsible for meeting minutes, filing all required reports, keeping membership records, mailing notices and handling reservations for meetings.
 Should have access to duplicating facilities.

 Once you have organized a board of directors, you must provide the national office with the following: